serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/PropertyItem.md

 # PropertyItem class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Corresponds to a property item (e.g. a field in property grid with a label and editor, or a column specification in a grid)
+Corresponds to a property item (e.g. a field in a property grid with a label and editor, or a column specification in a grid).

 ```csharp
 public class PropertyItem